 - web site and domain name email setup on our servers, and

-- five hours of one-on-one personalized tutorials with your webmaster to get you up and running fast!
+- six hours of one-on-one personalized tutorials with your webmaster to get you up and running fast!

-Normally you’d pay $298 for these services… this package saves you $74.
+Normally you’d pay more than $300 for these services… this package saves you $95.
 Check it out on our Pricing Page.